 Well, no, it does not.

-But let me ask you a purely theoretical question: what if, we had virtually unlimited land, water, food and all other resources.
-Would it be okay then to help everyone to live an indefinite life?
+But lets ask a different question: what if, we had virtually unlimited land, water, food and all other resources.
+Would it be okay then to help everyone live an indefinite life?

-So the fundamental problem is this: we are all stuck on a small planet with limited resources and, while our populations keep growing, the planet and its resources are not growing.
+So perhaps we’ve been asking the wrong question all along and the fundamental problem is this: we are all stuck on a small planet with limited resources and, while our populations keep growing, the planet and its resources are not growing.
 It stays exactly the same size as it was a hundred or a thousand or a hundred million years ago.

 This is no small problem.
-It’s an existential threat which needs to be dealt with very very seriously.
+It’s an existential threat to humanity which needs to be dealt with very very seriously and very fast.

 But how?
 What is the solution?